dcooney/wordpress-plugin-installer/README.md

 This is a perfect tool for plugin and theme developers who want users to make it as easy as possible for users to install related plugins.

-**Plugins must be available on the wordpress.org plugin repository to be installed and activated using this class**
+**Plugins _must_ be available on the wordpress.org plugin repository to be installed and activated using this Class**

-To display a list of plugins you need to complete the following two steps:
+***

+## Getting Started

+To start using this class you need to load the class and then initialize the class as seen in the code samples below:

 ### Class Loader
-First step is to load the class into your plugin.
+First step is to load the class into your plugin or theme.
+This would typically appear in `functions.php` or in the `_construct` of your plugin Class.

 ```php
 include_once('vendor/connekt-plugin-installer/class-connekt-plugin-installer.php');
 ```

 ### Display
-Then build an array of plugin slugs and pass the array to the `Connekt_Plugin_Installer` class.
+Next you need to build an array of plugin slugs and pass the array to the `Connekt_Plugin_Installer` Class for display.

 ```php
 $plugin_array = array(